-Learning to speak and to engage in conversation are very important first steps to learning to read and to school success.
+Using language and engaging in conversation are very important first steps to learning to read and to school success.
 The more words children hear and the bigger their vocabularies, the better they do in school.

-Children are eager learners of language and are fascinated with the power of language:
+Children are eager learners of language and are fascinated with the power of language

 - to communicate their needs, feelings and ideas,

-- · to share their personal experience with others,
+- to share their personal experience with others,

 - to make things happen,

 - to get and give information,

-- to solve problems,
+- to solve problems and explore ideas,

-- to help them make connections with people, and
+- to help them make connections with people,

-- to create and tell stories.
+- to create and tell their stories.